monnoval/monnoval.github.io/_posts/2015-06-10-create-wordpress-multisite-in-nitrous-pro.md

 ![]({{ site.baseurl }}public/images/2015-06-10-01.png)

 With so many trials, errors, coffee, and water.
 I finally have a working development server using Nitrous Pro.
 I actually did the following to migrate my development server from Nitrous Lite.
-The thought was easy in reality I bumped into a lot of issues along the way.
+The thought was easy.
+In reality I bumped into a lots of issues.

-If you'd need a Wordpress Multisite I hope the following would help :3
+If you'd need a Wordpress Multisite I hope the following would help!

 <!--more-->